History of MarketWatch in Timeline

 July 30, 1997: marketwatch.com domain name registered

-On July 30, 1997, the marketwatch.com domain name was registered.
+On July 30, 1997, the domain name 'marketwatch.com' was registered.

 October 30, 1997: Website Launched

-On October 30, 1997, the website launched as a 50/50 joint venture between DBC and CBS News.
+On October 30, 1997, MarketWatch launched as a 50/50 joint venture between DBC and CBS News.

-June 2000: Joint venture with the Financial Times
+June 2000: Joint Venture with Financial Times

-January 2004: Calandra Resigns
+January 2004: Calandra Resigned

 In January 2004, Thom Calandra resigned from MarketWatch amidst allegations of insider trading.

-January 2005: Dow Jones Acquires MarketWatch
+January 2005: Dow Jones & Company Acquired MarketWatch

-In January 2005, Dow Jones & Company acquired MarketWatch for $528 million, or $18 per share.
+In January 2005, Dow Jones & Company acquired MarketWatch for $528 million, which was $18 per share.

-May 2016: Dan Shar hired as general manager
+May 2016: Dan Shar Hired as General Manager

 In May 2016, Dan Shar was hired as general manager of MarketWatch.

-October 2020: MarketWatch Announces Paywall
+October 2020: MarketWatch to Become Paywalled

-March 21, 2022: Mark DeCambre named editor in chief
+March 21, 2022: Mark DeCambre Named Editor in Chief

 On March 21, 2022, Mark DeCambre was named editor in chief of MarketWatch.